 - Job location can determine how you handle disclosures and adverse action procedures, so Geos help you manage job location properly.

-Once your Geos are set up, you can assign different users to different Geos.
-For example, if you have recruiters who only hire candidates in a certain location, you can add them to that Geo.
+Once your Geos are set up, you can assign different Geos to different users.
+For example, if you have recruiters who only hire candidates in a certain location, you can assign that location to them.

-To assign users to certain Geos, go to Account Settings > Users.
-Click Edit Geos next to the name of the users you want to assign, then choose the Geos that you want to subscribe them to.
-Now they will only be able to see reports for users in those Geos.
+To assign Geos to users, go to Account Settings > Users.
+Click Edit Geos next to the name of a user, then choose the Geos that you want to assign to them.

 Users will only receive notifications and have access to reports in their Geo.
 This allows you to increase your Program’s accuracy and reduce room for error.

-Once your Geos are set up, you will have the option to apply those Geos to candidates.
-This should be based on your candidates’ work location, which will allow Checkr to apply the proper compliance filters based on the combination of their address and job location.
+Once your Geos are defined, you may apply them to candidates.
+Base Geos on your candidates’ work location to allow Checkr to apply the proper compliance filters based on the combination of their address and job location.

 To apply a Geo to a candidate, select that Geo when you are inviting the candidate.